kleemo/streamline_jb_bot/README.md

 ### Webhook Exposure with ngrok
 When running the application for the first time and trying to connect to the chatbot, an authentication error will occur.
 To resolve this error, an account at https://ngrok.com/ is needed.

-### Changing connection port
+### Changing Connection Port
-The port and baud rate for connecting to the printer should be changed in the app.py file and in the static/vue_instance.js file.
+The port and baud rate for connecting to the printer should be changed in the `app.py` file and in the `static/vue_instance.js` file.

 # AI Scores
 The application mainly uses the OpenAI GPT-4o model for extracting pre-defined scores from text, images, and GPS locations.
 As of now, GPT-4o does not support audio processing; therefore, a TensorFlow model is used to extract information from audio files.